Carding (police policy): Criticism

-Opposition to carding is widespread, with testimony and a news organization investigation indicating that carding in Toronto primarily targets Black Canadians.
+Opposition to carding is widespread, with testimony and a news organization investigation indicating that carding in Toronto primarily targets black and brown Canadians.
 The Law Union of Ontario submitted that carding implements a systematic violation of people's Charter rights, human rights, and privacy rights.
 The Office of the Ontario Ombudsman believes the practice of carding is illegal.

 On November 18, 2013, the Canadian Civil Liberties Association denounced carding as "unlawful and unconstitutional" to the Toronto Police Services Board.

 On January 13, 2014, the Ontario Human Rights Commission formally notified the Toronto Police Services Board that the practice of carding must be stopped.

 On May 7, 2015, in Elmardy v.
 TPSB, Ontario Superior Court Justice Frederick Myers ruled "One who is not being investigated for criminality is allowed to walk down the street on a cold night with his or her hands in the pockets and to tell inquisitive police officers to get lost without being detained, searched, exposed to sub-zero temperatures, or assaulted."